solidjs/solid-start

 What system dynamics does solid-start have?

-solid-start exhibits 2 data pools (SSR Bundle, Client Bundle), 2 feedback loops, 3 control points, 3 delays.
-The feedback loops handle retry and polling.
+solid-start exhibits 2 data pools (Route Registry, Bundle Cache), 2 feedback loops, 2 control points, 2 delays.
+The feedback loops handle cache-invalidation and self-correction.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does solid-start use?